pekim/gobbi/docs-src/build-tags.md

 gobbi uses Go
 [build tags](https://golang.org/pkg/go/build/#hdr-Build_Constraints)
 to allow targetting of specific library versions.
-This means that when using Go build tools
+This means that when using Go tools
 (such as `go build` and `go run`) to build a gobbi application, use of the `-tags` flag will usually be necessary.